Admin bottlenecks usually hide inside repetitive document work

 The document no longer forces a person to do the same capture and routing work repeatedly.

-Instead, the next team receives:
+Instead, the next team receives cleaner handoff data.

-- the document classification
+- the document classification.

-- the extracted fields
+- the extracted fields.

-- a summary where useful
+- a summary where useful.

-- the exceptions flagged clearly
+- the exceptions flagged clearly.

 A practical rollout table